Skip to content

 Reserve a Table →

-Ajax Tavern solves the team dinner problem that most Aspen restaurants cannot: it is sophisticated enough to feel like a considered choice, casual enough that the group can arrive straight from the mountain without changing, and large enough to accommodate a party of eight to twelve on the terrace without the table being crammed against the wall.
-The menu rewards group ordering — the truffle fries and raw bar share naturally; the burgers and Bolognese give options across appetite levels; and the cocktail list provides the evening's social glue.
-The mountain setting does the rest.
-When the budget is generous but the occasion is celebratory rather than formal, this is where you take the team in Aspen.
+Ajax solves the team-dinner problem most Aspen rooms can't: sophisticated enough to feel deliberate, casual enough that the group rolls in straight off the mountain without changing, and big enough to seat eight to twelve on the terrace without anyone wedged against a wall.
+The menu rewards sharing, truffle fries and a crab tower for the table, burgers and Bolognese across appetites, and the bar supplies the social glue.
+When the budget is generous but the night is celebratory rather than formal, this is the Aspen table.
+Book the terrace in ski season.

 Community Verdict